 The Best Mesh

-Mesh is great for increasing breathability, but it’s inherently less effective at blocking the sun’s rays.
+Mesh is great for increasing breathability, but it’s inherently less effective at blocking UV rays.
 You’ll want to find a good balance of mesh and UPF 50+ material so you aren’t defeating the purpose of wearing a hat and leaving your skin exposed.

 Three Types of Hiking Hats

-There are three types of hiking hats: wide-brimmed, caped, and a ballcap.
+There are three types of hats for hiking: wide-brimmed, caped, and a ballcap.
 Each have their own pros and cons, but we personally use wide-brimmed hats for our heads (or ball caps for shorter adventures).

 Wide-Brimmed (most common)